panzi/u4pak/README.md

 This script is compatible with Python 2.7 and 3 (tested with 2.7.5 and 3.3.2).

-If you get errors saying anything about `'utf8' codec can't decode byte [...]` try to use another encoding by passing `--encoding iso-8859-1` or similar.
+If you get errors saying anything about `'utf8' codec can't decode byte [...]` try to use another encoding by passing `--encoding=iso-8859-1` or similar.

 If you get an error message about an illegal file magic try to pass `--ignore-magic`.
+If you get an error message about the archive version being 0 try to pass `--force-version=1` (or a higher number).

 File Format
 -----------